-Exercise helps prevent and improve a wide range of health problems, from high blood pressure, diabetes and arthritis to depression, anxiety and dementia.
-Exercise provides many more benefits than aerobic fitness and muscle size.
+Exercise helps to prevent and improve a wide range of health conditions, from high blood pressure, diabetes and arthritis to depression, anxiety and dementia.
+Exercise provides many more benefits than just aerobic fitness and muscle strength.
 While losing weight and improving your physique is great, most people exercise because of the enormous well-being it provides.

-Regular exercise helps you feel more energetic throughout the day, sleep better at night and boosts your overall mood.
-Like mental stimulation, physical activity is essential for your overall brain health, ensuring you better retain memories and maintain cognitive skills as you grow older.
+Regular exercise helps you to feel more energetic throughout the day, sleep better at night and boost your overall mood.
+Like mental stimulation, physical activity is essential for your overall brain health, even ensuring you better retain memories and maintain cognitive skills as you grow older.

 Exercise and Depression

-The benefits of regular exercise for managing or preventing depression is well-documented, although the precise reasons are not clear.
-A combination of a number of factors can contribute to the development of depression, including biological factors (such as family history, serious medical illness or drug and alcohol use), early childhood experiences, personality factors, recent stressful life events and other personal factors.
+The benefits of regular exercise for preventing or managing depression is well-documented, although the precise reasons are not clear.
+A combination of factors can contribute to the development of depression, including biological factors (such as family history, serious medical illness or drug and alcohol use), early childhood experiences, personality factors, recent stressful life events and other personal factors.

 Regular exercise may help ease depression and anxiety by:

 - Releasing feel-good endorphins, serotonin and other natural brain chemicals that can enhance your sense of well-being.

 - Providing a healthy way to cope and manage your feelings, as opposed to drinking alcohol, using drugs or dwelling negatively on how you feel.

 - Taking your mind off your worries, so you can get away from the cycle of negative thoughts that feed depression and anxiety.